HMS Prince of Wales (53): Action with Bismarck

 At 05:37 an enemy contact report was made, and course was changed to starboard to close range.
 Neither ship was in good fighting trim.
 Hood, designed twenty-five years earlier, lacked adequate decking armour and would have to close the range quickly, as she would become progressively less vulnerable to plunging shellfire at shorter ranges.
-She had completed an overhaul in March and her crew had not been adequately retrained.
+She had completed an overhaul in March and her crew had not been fully retrained.
 Prince of Wales, with thicker armour, was less vulnerable to 15-inch shells at ranges greater than 17000 ft, but her crew had also not been trained to battle efficiency.
 The British ships made their last course change at 05:49, but they had made their approach too fine (the German ships were only 30 degrees on the starboard bow) and their aft turrets could not fire.
 Prinz Eugen, with Bismarck astern, had Prince of Wales and Hood slightly forward of the beam, and both ships could deliver full broadsides.

 At 05:53, despite seas breaking over the bows, Prince of Wales opened fire on Bismarck at 26500 yd.
 There was some confusion among the British as to which ship was Bismarck and thirty seconds earlier Hood had mistakenly opened fire on Prinz Eugen as the German ships had similar profiles.
 Hoods first salvo straddled the enemy ship, but Prinz Eugen, in less than three minutes, scored 8-inch-shell hits on Hood.
 The first shots by Prince of Wales – two three-gun salvoes at ten-second intervals – were 1,000 yards over.
 The turret rangefinders on Prince of Wales could not be used because of spray over the bow and fire was instead directed from the 15 ft rangefinders in the control tower.

 The sixth, ninth and thirteenth salvos were straddles and two hits were made on Bismarck.
 One shell holed her bow and caused Bismarck to lose 1,000 tons of fuel oil, mostly to salt-water contamination.
 The other fell short, and entered Bismarck below her side armour belt, the shell exploded and flooded the auxiliary boiler machinery room and forced the shutdown of two boilers due to a slow leak in the boiler room immediately aft.
-The loss of fuel and boiler power were decisive factors in the Bismarcks decision to return to port.
+The loss of fuel and boiler power were decisive factors in Bismarcks decision to return to port.
 In Prince of Wales, "A1" gun ceased fire after the first salvo due to a defect.
 Sporadic breakdowns occurred until the decision to turn away was made, and during the turn "Y" turret jammed.